 However three years later when I had regained my mental and emotional stability, recovered from the brain injury considerably, and the boys were teenage young men, the restrictions were STILL in place.
-In fact, during the third year, the ex filed bogus charges against me claiming that I was endangering the children, and all visitation stopped completely until the issue was heard in court.
-Then, the charges were ruled untrue, and full visitation was reinstated unsupervised.
+In fact, during the third year, the ex filed bogus charges against me claiming that I was endangering the children, and all visitation stopped completely for nine long months until the issue was heard in court.
+When we finally did get to court, the charges were ruled false, and full visitation was reinstated unsupervised.
 During that time, I saw my kids only once in nine months.
 (Read the full story here.)

 I’ll tell you what I’ve learned from all this.
 (I did finally learn – the hard way – but better late than never.)
 You can make a bad situation worse really quickly by your reaction to it.
 Joyce Meyer’s quote perfectly illustrates this idea:

 OK, life gave me a whole cactus garden, but I was the one who kept sitting on it.
 Every time I wallowed in self-pity; every time I tortured myself with painful memories; every time I knee-jerk reacted to my ex’s antics, I was taking a running jump and landing squarely on the cactus thorns.
 I was only hurting myself.
 Admittedly, life wasn’t great, but I was making an even bigger mess of it by my reactions.